Hip Replacement

 5. Healthy Diet:

-Eat a healthy, balanced diet to ensure adequate nourishment and promote recovery.
+Eat a healthy, balanced diet to ensure proper nutrition and promote healing.

 6. Pain Management: